The kids and I accompanied my husband to a tech conference. We love this conference for three big reasons:

 Love requires that I take side trips away from my own plans to accompany my loved-ones, edging them closer to their own dreams.

 (I’m thinking of our recent trip to Manhattan where we snapped a photo in front of The Lincoln Center waterfall just moments before our daughter auditioned for a summer intensive at the School of American Ballet.
 Or when I put off some computer work to set up a LEGO table for our little builder to create wonders.
 I’m thinking of the hours I’ve spent at the piano, accompanying our 9 year-old’s violin practice.
-Or the afternoons I’ve invested in reading aloud to the babies.)
+Or the afternoons I’ve invested in reading aloud to the babies, or taking them out for a stroll, which was quite challenging a feat despite bringing along a baby travel system.)

 Of course, I’m not the only one sacrificing my own pursuits for the sake of loving others.
 Every day, my husband does the same for me.
 My children, friends, and family do it for me.
 My parents have always done it.